dan-wright-1/Fraud-Detection-Case/README.md

 * Incorporate feedback from fraud analysts to refine model features.
 * Explore advanced algorithms such as neural networks for potential performance gains.

-## Conclusion
+## Key Takeaways
-* Strategies for dealing with imbalanced data
+* Downsampling and upsampling are two strategies for dealing with extremely imbalanced data.
-*
+* Using multiple preprocessing recipes with multiple algorithms allows data scientists to experiment and compare model performance.
+* Determining which metric to optimize for is context-dependent.

 ---

 # Modeling Pipeline

-Here's how the sausage was made!
+Here's how the sausage was made! 🌭

 ### 1. Training/Testing Split